Fauci suggests air travel vaccine mandate as Omicron grounds U.S. flights | MarketScreener

 "If you know a plane isn't going to leave one place and that's a connector flight, then just cancel that flight," he said.
 "Don't play these games like you don't know that there's a staff shortage because of the coronavirus."

-Southwest Airlines and Alaska Airlines said on Monday that their cancellations were due to weather.
-Delta Airlines said in a statement that its 200 Monday cancellations were due to weather and the Omicron variant.
-JetBlue said crew shortages were behind its dozens of Monday flight cancellations.

-(Reporting by Gabriella Borter, Aishwarya Nair, Jonathan Allen and Trevor Hunnicutt; Editing by Dan Grebler and Howard Goller)
+(Reporting by Lindsey Wasson in Seattle, Washington, and Gabriella Borter in Fairfield, Connecticut; Additional reporting by Aishwarya Nair, Jonathan Allen, Aleksandra Michalska and Trevor Hunnicutt; Editing by Dan Grebler and Howard Goller)